jrgant/quickdag/README.md

 For scalable images, select PDF, EPS, or SVG format in the `filetype` option.
 These will not require the `height` and `width` parameters the way that PNG does and can be zoomed to your heart's content.

 The `makeDAG` function defaults to PDF.
+Journals will typically request EPS files for publication.